 How often have you been misunderstood?
 How often has the direction of your life been shaped by such misunderstandings?

 Think about it.
 How many opportunities have you been denied — or, for that matter, been granted — because someone failed to understand you completely?
-How many friends have you lost, and how many have you gained, because they saw a glimpse of some part of your personality that shone through for only a short time, and under circumstances that could never be reproduced on a regular basis?
+How many friends have you lost, and how many have you gained, because they saw a glimpse of some part of your personality that shone through for only a short time?

 How often has your life been driven by misunderstandings and illusions — like someone seeing mirages of water shimmering at the far bend of a highway, and then vanishing moments later?
 And how often have these misunderstandings and illusions disappointed you or stressed you out because you thought you could control the way everyone sees you?